minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

       MinIO recommends using the :mc:`mc idp ldap` commands for LDAP management operations.
       These commands offer better validation and additional features, while providing the same settings as the :mc-conf:`identity_ldap` configuration key.
-      See :ref:`minio-external-identity-management-ad-ldap` for a tutorial on using :mc:`mc idp ldap`.
+      See :ref:`minio-authenticate-using-ad-ldap-generic` for a tutorial on using :mc:`mc idp ldap`.

       The :mc-conf:`identity_ldap` configuration key remains available for existing scripts and other tools.